-London born and Kent based singer songwriter Rob Spiers started the project Fate the Juggler nine years ago.
+London born and Kent based singer songwriter Rob Spiers started the project Fate the Juggler twelve years ago.
 Playing festivals alongside the likes of Squeeze and the Proclaimers and supporting

 Oysterband and Cara Dillion.

 Two albums, three EPs and a Live CD/DVD later the band have gone from strength to strength.

 The band have just finished making their new album The Story So Far....Part 1

 which consist's of re-working old songs, new versions from the 2018 special edition EP

 The Wonder Of It All plus brand news songs.